clawbird/axiom-dapp/readme.md

 ### Run Light Client (Helios) <a id="run-light-client"></a>

-* Run Helios as an Ethereum light client in a Docker container running on port 8545 with that port exposed to the host machine using this PR https://github.com/a16z/helios/pull/262
+* Run Helios as an Ethereum light client in a Docker container running on port 8545 with that port exposed to the host machine, based on this PR https://github.com/a16z/helios/pull/262
-* To enter the Light Client Docker container run `docker exec -it --user=root helios-dev /bin/bash`
+* Enter the Light Client Docker container run `docker exec -it --user=root helios-dev /bin/bash`
 * If necessary, configure /.env files in /eip-x/helios with the:
   * Add API Keys that you obtain for Mainnet and/or Goerli
   * Checkpoints for Mainnet and/or Goerli